Frankly 3a Review 2025: Pros & Cons

 Frankly 3a Fees

 In the long term, fees are extremely important.
-Therefore, we need to look in detail at the fees of Frankly.
+Therefore, we need to look at Frankly’s fees in detail.

 Regardless of your investment strategy, you will pay 0.45% in fees to Frankly.
 You will lose 0.45% of your invested money every year.
 Even if this fee seems high, it is pretty low for third pillars in Switzerland.

-On top of that, you will have to pay some fees based on your chosen funds.
+In addition, you will have to pay some fees based on your chosen funds.
 These are mostly issuance and redemption fees.
-The issuance fee is due when you buy new shares.
-And the redemption fee is due when you sell shares.
+The issuance fee is due when you buy new shares, and the redemption fee is due when you sell shares.
 For instance, with the Extreme 95 Index strategy, you will pay a 0.10% fee when you invest and a 0.09% fee when you sell.

 Issuance and redemption are not as bad as management fees because they apply once (unless you change strategy often).
 But you need to keep them in mind.
 If you are investing in the short term (if you are close to retirement, for instance), these fees may affect your profits.